 As you can see, the report has 3 widgets tracking 3 different campaigns from January to March.

-This goal widget shows how much a business spends on ads and whether or not they meet their goals.
+This goal widget shows how much a business spends on ads and whether or not they meet their business goals.

-Tracking and comparing month to month shows patterns and trends of your ad spend.
+Tracking and comparing month-to-month shows patterns and trends of your ad spend.
 This data is needed and valuable when setting future ad budgets and altering ad campaigns.

 Even though we analyzed a specific case - the Google Ads campaign - all the takeaways provided apply to any case.